yttehs123/Team-08/README.md

 - Location
 - Gender

-Apart from above generic parameters, there are some tags attached to each profile which also can be considered to create a match
+Apart from the required parameters, additional tags are attached to each profile which can also be considered to create a match.

 <br />